 Trekking: 6-7 Hours

-From Dharapani the route Manaslu trek will be much easier because we just head down on a low elevation.
+From Dharapani the route Manaslu trek will be much easier because we just head down at a low elevation.
 We head down through the great hill, rhododendron forest, then to the Budi Gandaki River.
 We, then reach the Karcher village.

 Further, the trails lead us straight to the Tilje, which is all steep downhill from Karcher village.
 We trek slowly down towards Dudh Khola next cross the Marsyagdi River, and we reach Dharapani village.

 Day 10: Dharapani to Kathmandu